 Q. I have heard it stated by people, especially those who are saved, that if a born again Christian takes their own life, they will still go to hell.
 One of my friends had a best friend who truly was saved, but hung himself.
 My friend, who is also a true believer, thinks his friend went to hell, even though this person was a born again Christian.
 The Bible is pretty quiet on this one, so I was wondering what the answer is.
 Does that person go to hell or do they get into heaven by the skin of their teeth?

 A. This one takes the application of some simple logic.
-In Ephesians 1:13-14 Paul wrote that at the moment we first heard the gospel and believed it the Holy Spirit was sealed within us as a deposit guaranteeing our inheritance.
+In Ephesians 1:13-14 Paul wrote that when we heard the gospel and believed it the Holy Spirit was sealed within us as a deposit guaranteeing our inheritance.
 In 2 Cor.
 1:21-22 he added to this saying that God Himself has accepted responsibility for us and put His mark of ownership on us.
-In Colossians 2:13-14 he said that the Lord forgave us all our sins at the cross.
-That means our salvation was guaranteed before we had a chance to do anything, good or bad, after becoming saved.
+Together these verses mean our salvation was guaranteed before we had a chance to do anything, good or bad, after becoming saved.

 Then in Colossians 2:13-14 he said that the Lord forgave us all our sins at the cross.
 The word translated “all” means “each and every, any and all”.
 Therefore all the sins of our life, past, present, and future were paid for at the cross.